 I sit back and go over the blending one last time.
 You can see how it is all coming together smoothly, and thanks to isolating the sections earlier, the edges are perfectly clean cut and crisp.

-Then I will use the Transform tool, and just slightly distort it a little so it matches up with my sketch, and flows with the angle of the armor.
+Then I will use the Transform Tool, and just slightly distort it so it matches up with my sketch, and flows with the angle of the armor.
 I also do the same with the outer ring by making another layer underneath the White glow section.

 The progress so far!

-Now I am going to move onto my most favorite part.
-The texturing!
-With the soft speckled Skin brush (that's right...skin brush!)
+Now I am going to move on to my favorite part: the texturing!
+With the soft speckled Skin Brush (that's right... skin brush!)
 I am going to use that as the primary blender.
-I create a new layer, and use the eyedropper tool to match the tones.
+I create a new layer, and use the Eyedropper Tool to match the tones.

-You can see how the brush gives the surface a beautiful, smooth finish while still maintaining a bit of texture.
-Almost like a matte surface.
-(The bigger the brush size, the more "speckled" it will appear; Try and vary the sizes as you go to balance out the texture!)
+You can see how the brush gives the surface a beautiful, smooth finish while still maintaining a bit of texture, almost like a matte surface.
+(The bigger the brush size, the more "speckled" it will appear; try to vary the sizes as you go to balance out the texture!)

 Zooming out and having a look at the progress so far, the brush strokes are pretty much nonexistent now, and I have a lovely, even metallic surface.
 I also switch off the Lineart layer now and then to see how my rendering looks on its own.

-Once the helmet is done, I move down to the body, and just like before, Command/Ctrl+Click a sectioned Layer (on the Layers window), make a New Layer above it (title it Texture), and begin blending the tones with my speckled brush.
+Once the helmet is done, I move down to the body, and just like before, Command-Click a sectioned Layer (on the Layers panel), make a New Layer above it (title it Texture), and begin blending the tones with my speckled brush.